-Content and issues in two-dimensional media.
-Studio/seminar experiences focusing on the development of personal artistic expression.
-May be repeated for credit up to nine hours.
-Prerequisite: ART 3330.
+Content and issues in two-dimensional media on the development of personal artistic expression.
+Advanced studio practices in printmaking and mixed media techniques with a focus May be repeated for credit up to nine hours.
+Prerequisite: ART 2202.

 ART 4431 3D Studio IV (3-5)